aimo84/Afloat/README.md

 1) Clone the repo
 2) Navigate to the repo's root folder.
+3) You can specify whether you want to run the backend locally or hosted by changing `ROOT_URL` in `src/constants/config.js` to `http://localhost:3000` or `https://quantwebdev.me`, respectively
-3) Run the following commands:
+4) Run the following commands:
 ````
 # install depencies
 yarn